Help

 • Audio Input Display: You can choose to display only left or right audio signal or both.
 Could be useful for slow computers.
 When both is chosen, the right signal will be lighter.

-• Midi note transparency: When enabled, midi note transparency is linked to the midi note velocity, with higher velocity notes being less transparent.
+• Midi note transparency: When enabled, MIDI note transparency is linked to the MIDI note velocity, with higher velocity notes being less transparent.
 When disabled, notes remain fully opaque.
 This feature is particularly useful in Jam mode when the Overdub ratio is different from 100%.

 • Max zoom: When using Ctrl-Wheel to zoom in, the maximum zoom is restricted by this value, specified in pixels per bar.